 6. Show them they’re valuable to you.

-Staff retention is a major pain point for restaurants.
-However, it doesn’t have to be.
-Investing in employee happiness by adopting these six morale-boosting tips is an investment in the well-being of your restaurant.
+Staff retention and poor employee performance are major pain point for restaurants.
+However, they don't have to be.
+Investing in employee happiness and motivation by adopting these six morale-boosting tips is also an investment in the comprehensive well-being of your restaurant.